Favourite papers?

 Honours student

-Darcy is an undergraduate student, soon to complete a Bachelor of Science, majoring in Biodiversity Assessment and Management at James Cook University.
-From a coastal childhood in far northern Australia to field work in Papua New Guinea, his appetite for adventure and interest in cultures continues to motivate his research in sustainable fisheries, human livelihoods, invasive species and ecology.
+Darcy is an Honours candidate at the Fish and Fisheries Lab with a Bachelor of Environmental Science.
+From a coastal childhood in far northern Australia to field work in Papua New Guinea, his appetite for adventure and interest in cultures continues to motivate his research in sustainable fisheries, human livelihoods, invasive species, and ecology.

 Favourite species?